-The UES is an Australian Government initiative to help ensure ongoing improvement in the quality of learning and teaching in Australian universities.
-The survey focuses on aspects of the student experience that are measurable, linked with learning and development outcomes, and for which universities can reasonably be assumed to have responsibility.
+The University Experience Survey (UES) focuses on aspects of the student experience that are measurable, are linked with learning and development outcomes, and for which universities can reasonably be assumed to have responsibility.
 These aspects include core areas of learner engagement, teaching and support, and educational development.

 A report on the 2012 survey is due for release in December.
 The report will include a strategy for using the UES for the purposes of international benchmarking, as well as detailed discussion of results and any other significant findings emerging from the research.